Regular savings accounts explained: Are they worth it?

 The account normally closes after 12 months

-The vast majority of regular saver accounts (Natwest/RBS’s option is an exception) last for just one year.
+The vast majority of regular saver accounts (Natwest/RBS’s option is the main exception) last for just one year.
 Once the year is up you’ll be paid the interest and the account is closed with your money moved to a lower paying easy-access account.

 Withdrawals can be limited